 Hi!
 I’m Diana.
 I’m Venezuelan, so my first language is Spanish, but I’m very good at pretending to speak English and French.
 I “normally” live in 3 very different worlds: 3 cities, 3 cultures, 3 languages… so I never get bored!
 Caracas is my home town, I’m currently living in Paris, but an important part of my life is in London.
 This means that you will get an interesting mixture of experiences.

-For the last 8 years I’ve been a real-successful-confused-always-changing-millennial-entrepreneur.
+For the last 8 years I’ve been a real-always-changing-millennial-entrepreneur.
 I have created and managed different companies: 1 failed, 1 got an award, 1 continues running with a different name and a different business partner, and the final company appeared in Forbes Magazine as one of the top 30 promising start-ups in Central America.

 In 2014, after 5 years of hard work, I decided to sell my shares of that “promising star-up” and walk away.
 Why?
 I realised that in a globally connected world I needed to do something more far-reaching.
 I looked for inspiration, innovation and new challenges.
 So I took a year to travel the world, to write, to connect myself with other people from different cultures, languages and backgrounds.